Document Requirements For A UK Student Visa

 Important Update: Recent changes in UK visa regulations state that international students enrolled in non-research master’s degree programs are no longer allowed to bring their dependents to the UK.

-Who Can Apply for a UK Student Visa?
+Who Can Apply For A UK Student Visa?

 To be eligible for a UK student visa, you must: